 The Backtrader documentation is quite good, with a solid overview of the framework, its features, and how to use it in the getting started guide.
 The API documentation includes details about each part of the platform with clear examples.
 There are also a number of blog posts linked from the framework web site that give insight into how people are using the framework in research papers and real trading.

 Backtrader says it supports through Python 3.7 at time of writing on GitHub, and I can see build failures for Python 3.8, so I will try the getting started guide using 3.7.
-I’ll do this using pyenv, although if you have any supported version installed you can just create a virtualenv and skip this step.
+I’ll do this using pyenv and a virtualenv, although if you have any supported version installed you can just create a virtualenv and skip this step.
 (One nitpick is that the installation docs list up to 3.5, so at time of writing they are not up to date)

 $ pyenv virtualenv 3.7.5 backtrader $ pyenv activate backtrader # I want to enable plotting, so I specify that here, but could omit $ pip install backtrader[plotting] jupyter